message/iata/AE.md

 3. Passengers traveling as tourists arriving at Dubai (DXB) or Sharjah (SHJ) must have health insurance.
 4. Residents of United Arab Emirates with a residence visa returning to Dubai (DXB) or Al Maktoum (DWC) and arriving from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), Ethiopia, India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have a GDRFA approval obtained before departure at <a href="https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitService.aspx">https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitService.aspx</a> .
 5. Passengers entering United Arab Emirates arriving from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have:
-- a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
+- a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure from the first embarkation point.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.
 - This does not apply to: